rafin57/rafin57/README.md

 ---

 ### 🌟 About Me

-- 🔭 Working on **Fire Fighting Robot using Arduino | Auto Fire Chaser and Extinguisher**
 - 🌱 Learning **Data Science & Machine Learning with Python**
 - ⚡ Passionate about **IoT + AI integration**, combining hardware and intelligence
 - 🧠 Exploring **automation, smart devices, and AI-driven embedded systems**